The alter-globalization movement: An alternative perspective of an alternative world

 The price of globalization: who sets the rules?

 In theory, globalization speculates that the world should be working together on different fronts, to achieve common social, political, and economic goals.
 Nevertheless, some countries are more influential than others, based on several factors that contribute to their overall status and that create what we may call – for simplicity reasons – a hierarchy between them.
-Whether they are labeled as first, second, and third world countries, or developed, developing, and underdeveloped countries, the international system is not a system in which all countries have the same weight.
+Whether they are labeled as first, second, and third world countries, or developed, developing, and lower-income countries, the international system is not a system in which all countries have the same weight.
 International organizations today give specific countries more power than it accords to other ones: take the UN’s Security Council for example, with the veto power solely bestowed on its 5 permanent members.
 In a world of 193 UN member-states, 5 countries are able to dismiss any decision they deem inadequate.

 Today, people of the world share many things in common thanks to the internet, social media, international travel, and many other platforms.
 One thing that is also shared is culture, something that never existed before: one international and globalized culture.
 Kids around the globe would recognize characters such as Mickey Mouse, regardless of their countries of origin, social class, and education.
 While in theory, this is not a negative point, however, if it comes at a price in which this newly formed global culture replaces indigenous ones, it becomes a cultural threat.
 Some things that may seem mundane, such as beauty standards and the way of dressing, are affected by the Western understanding of it.
 That is why anti-globalism activists claim that American television highlights Western notions of beauty and different lifestyles that may not be entirely coherent with local cultures.